 Growth and Hunters vs. Farmers

 This situation is often referred to as “Hunters vs. Farmers”.
 Hunters obtain new accounts while Farmers maintain and maximize the sales into existing accounts.
-In addition to the difference in difficulty and risk, these two situations require two different sales personalities and the compensation package structure should as a result be different as well.
+In addition to the difference in difficulty and risk, these two situations require two different tech sales personalities and the compensation package structure should as a result be different as well.
 The hard-charging hunter will require a good base salary, but really needs the higher commission structure to keep him motivated.
 The Farmer is likely to be a more stability-oriented, relationship-building style of rep. For Farmers, the base salary should be the dominant component; a lower commission component is usually more comfortable for reps in this situation.

 Equity participation in technology companies

-In most cases, the playing field is slanted toward established companies when it comes to attracting sales reps; brand, money for compensation and stability all play a role.
+In most cases, the playing field is slanted toward established companies when it comes to attracting sales reps; brand, money for salaries and stability all play a role.
 Equity participation can be the great equalizer for startups in creating attractive sale rep compensation plans.
 Every company has a different view of how broadly to offer equity.
 But a startup that offers attractive equity participation to its sales force can often give up less in cash compensation.
 For risk-taking reps, equity can even be the deciding factor in some cases.
 The lure of equity that might grow into a significant stake at a successful startup can help pull a rep from a more established job.

-So what specifically should you be paying your reps?
-Laying out actual numbers is beyond the scope of this discussion, because there are too many factors and potential situations to generalize.
+So what specifically should you be paying your tech sales reps?
+Laying out actual numbers is beyond the scope of this discussion, because there are too many factors and potential disparate situations to generalize.
 All the factors above come into play in structuring a sales compensation package, as well as factors such as inside vs. outside sales.
 Every situation is different, and competitive factors also come into play if you’re competing directly with your rivals for reps.
 Local market circumstances, as well as the overall economy, can also play a strong role in setting the final package.

-Above all, if you want to optimize the performance of your sales force using compensation as a tool you must do your homework.
+Above all, if you want to optimize the performance of your tech sales force using compensation as a tool you must do your homework.
 Don’t just quickly come up with something that “sounds good” or is “how you’ve done if before”.
-Analyze the unique situation of your company at this particular point in time, and at certainly consider at a minimum the factors mentioned above.
+Analyze the unique situation of your company at this particular point in time, and certainly consider at a minimum the factors mentioned above.

-That’s my thinking on how to compensate your sales force–what’s yours?
+That’s my thinking on how to compensate your technology sales force–what’s yours?
 Post a comment below if there is a particular situation you’d like to discuss.

 If you liked this post please share it with you colleagues using the “share” buttons below: